What kind of computer or software will be needed?

 How do I decide which CSE major is right for me?

-If you’ve already read about the degrees offered by the CSE department, there are many ways students choose their path at Taylor.
+If you’ve already read about the degrees offered by the CSE department, there are many ways students choose their paths at Taylor.
 Look at the curriculum requirements for each degree, and read descriptions of courses that interest you to get a better idea of which classes best fit your goals.
-You can also read about our current students or contact us and request to speak with a faculty member or current student who can answer your questions about our majors and minors.
+You can also contact us and request to speak with a faculty member or current student who can answer your questions about our majors and minors.

 Double majors are for people who are interested in studying more than one major.
 Taylor University allows students to declare any combination of minors and majors.
 Be sure that there is adequate overlap between the two majors so that you can finish in time!
 Also, be aware that there is a 160 credit hour cap.

-- What do I need to know to start as a CS major?
+What do I need to start as a CS major?

 The average entry level computer scientist earns significantly above average, making it possible for students to easily afford the significant cost of higher education.
 You can more about Computer Science occupations here.
 Additionally, Computer Science internships consistently pay well ($12-20 an hour), allowing students to earn a significant amount of money as they work towards their degree.

-- What jobs are available for CSE students during the school year?
+What jobs are available for students during the school year?

 Taylor offers hundreds of paid positions to students, for a sample of what’s available, you can look at this old list of job postings.
 Additionally, the CSE department offers many jobs specifically for its students, including TA and tutoring positions, and departmental projects.
 Ask your adviser about job openings that are right for you.